ice-lolly-ai/M/README.md

 Copy code
 mplusc myProgram.mplus -o myProgram.exe
 This will generate an executable that can be run on the target platform (Windows, macOS, Linux).

+yaml
+Copy code

+---

+This format is ready for use on GitHub, with proper headers, code block formatting, and sections that will be easy to navigate in a README or documentation page.
+Let me know if you need any further adjustments!